scalar-labs/scalardb/docs/backup-restore.md

 You can restore tables from the [Amazon DynamoDB console](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.Tutorial.html) using the following steps.

-* Select the mean or average of pause and unpause time as a restore point.
+* Select the midtime of paused duration as the restore point.
 * Restore with PITR of table A to another table B
 * Take a backup of the restored table B (assume the backup is named backup B)
 * Remove table A